Choosing the Ideal eCommerce Theme and 15 of the Best WordPress WooCommerce Themes Available

-- You can use one of the new breed of lightweight multipurpose themes — by this, I mean big names such as Astra, GeneratePress, etc. These themes aren’t 100% focused on ecommerce like a niche theme, but they do include plenty of dedicated ecommerce features on top of highly customizable designs.
+- You can use one of the new breed of lightweight multipurpose themes — by this, I mean big names such as Astra, GeneratePress, and so on.
+These themes aren’t 100% focused on ecommerce as a niche theme is, but they do include plenty of dedicated ecommerce features on top of highly customizable designs.

-In the list below, I’ve included both types of themes in a roughly 50/50 ratio so that you can choose the approach that’s right for you.
+In the list below, I’ve included both types of themes in a roughly 50/50 ratio, so you can choose the approach that’s right for you.

-The advantages of the lightweight, multipurpose theme approach are that:
+The advantages of the lightweight multipurpose theme approach are as follows:

 - You get a ton of customization options to really build a unique design for your store.

-- Their lightweight nature helps you create a quick-loading store.
+- Their lightweight nature helps you to create a quick-loading store.

 - You can be up and running with a great-looking store very quickly, even if it’s not quite as unique-looking as the multipurpose theme.
 Having lots of customization options is great, but sometimes you just want something that’s going to look perfect right away.

-- If you are operating in a specific niche, a dedicated niche theme gives you everything you need in one package.
+- If you’re operating in a specific niche, a dedicated niche theme gives you everything you need in one package.

 Whether you choose a flexible multipurpose theme or a dedicated ecommerce/WooCommerce theme, there are some important features and characteristics to look for.

-This doesn’t mean you need to go with the absolute most lightweight theme and sacrifice everything else — sometimes it might be worth a small performance trade-off to access key features that you need.
-But it does mean that you should at least factor performance into your decision.
+This doesn’t mean you need to go with the absolute most lightweight theme and sacrifice everything else — sometimes it may be worth a small performance trade-off to access key features you need — but it does mean you should at least factor performance into your decision.

 Beyond that, think about the following areas:

 - User experience — this is kind of a catch-all, but you’ll want to make sure the theme makes it easy for shoppers to browse and purchase items.
-Consider issues such as navigation, shopping cart design, checkout page design, etc.
+Consider issues such as navigation, shopping cart design, checkout page design, and so on.

 - Conversion optimization — beyond user experience, make sure the theme follows good conversion optimization best practices.
-For example, making it easy for people to see reviews (social proof), trust badges, etc.
+For example, making it easy for people to see reviews (social proof), trust badges, and so on.

-- Compatibility — in addition to compatibility with the ecommerce plugin that you’re using (e.g. WooCommerce), you’ll also want to look for compatibility with other plugins.
-For example, if you’re creating a multi-vendor marketplace, make sure the theme plays nice with your plugin (e.g. Dokan Multivendor or WC Vendors).
+- Compatibility — in addition to compatibility with the ecommerce plugin you’re using (e.g. WooCommerce), you’ll also want to look for compatibility with other plugins.
+For example, if you’re creating a multi-vendor marketplace, make sure the theme plays nicely with your plugin (e.g. Dokan Multivendor or WC Vendors).

-- Features — look for certain key features you might want such as off-canvas sidebars for product filters, slide-out shopping carts, distraction-free checkout, etc.
+- Features — look for certain key features you may want such as off-canvas sidebars for product filters, slide-out shopping carts, distraction-free checkout, and so on.

 - Ongoing support — make sure the theme has a high-quality developer behind it and releases regular updates to maintain compatibility with WordPress and WooCommerce.
-All of the themes on this list are still well-maintained when we’re writing this list, but that might change in the future (though we’ll try to keep the post updated).
+All of the themes on this list were still well-maintained at time of writing, but that may change in the future (though we’ll try to keep the post updated).

-With those issues in mind, let’s jump into our collection of the best WordPress ecommerce themes.
-These are in no particular order, but I did try to mix up the lightweight multipurpose themes with the dedicated ecommerce themes so that you can get a good look at both types.
+With those issues in mind, let’s jump into this collection of the best WordPress ecommerce themes.
+These are in no particular order, but I did try to mix up the lightweight multipurpose themes with the dedicated ecommerce themes, so you can get a good look at both types.

-Astra is the most popular non-default WordPress theme of all time, with over one million active installs at WordPress.org.
-It’s not focused specifically on ecommerce, but it does include lots of WooCommerce demo sites and you also get a ton of ecommerce-focused features, especially if you purchase the premium version (Astra Pro).
+Astra is the most popular non-default WordPress theme of all time, with more than a million active installs at WordPress.org.
+It’s not focused specifically on ecommerce, but it does include lots of WooCommerce demo sites, and you also get a ton of ecommerce-focused features, especially if you purchase the premium version (Astra Pro).